 - Beacon Budget Model Background

 - Building the Beacon Budget Model

-- Parallel Year #1
+- Parallel Years: Using the Beacon Budget Model

-- Parallel Year #2
+- Next Steps

 - Q & A

 What is the Beacon Budget Model?

 - A budget model being built specifically for UMass Boston driven by guiding principles developed in consultation with Deans, Faculty and Staff. - A tool that provides transparency and predictability in managing and allocating revenue and expense. - A data-informed tool to better support achievement of the University's strategic goals and our core mission of teaching, research, and service. - A tool to incentivize new initiatives and growth to advance the instructional, research and community engagement efforts of our students, faculty, staff and community partners. - A tool that enables greater local decision making and accountability in setting unit priorities and understanding costs and benefits of planning that is balanced by central coordination and oversight.